Ktor 3.2.3 Help

-The Ktor HTTP client can be used on different platforms, including JVM, Android, JavaScript, and Native.
-A specific platform may require a specific engine that processes network requests.
-For example, you can use Apache or Jettyfor JVM applications, OkHttp or Android for Android, Curl for desktop applications targeting Kotlin/Native, and so on.
-Different engines may have specific features and provide different configuration options.
+The Ktor HTTP client is multiplatform and runs on JVM, Android, JavaScript (including WebAssembly), and Native targets.
+Each platform requires a specific engine to process network requests.
+For example, you can use Apache or Jetty for JVM applications, OkHttp or Android for Android, Curl for desktop applications targeting Kotlin/Native.
+Every engine differs slightly in features and configuration, so you can choose the one that best meets your platform and use-case needs.

 Supported platforms

-The table below lists platforms supported by each engine:
+The table below lists the platforms supported by each engine:

 Engine